cooked soy curls in a skillet

 2) YOU MUST SEASON THEM HEAVILY.

 As I mentioned before, soy curls are basically flavorless so adding a good amount of seasoning is key.
-I like to use a no-chicken bouillon paste (they used to make an organic option but I can’t find it anywhere these days which is beyond frustrating).
+I like to use a no-chicken bouillon paste (this is linked below in under ‘shop’.
+Do note, they make an organic option but it can be hard to find!).
 You could also use a bouillon cube or a powder if that’s all you have.
 In addition, I like to add tamari and nutritional yeast for maximum umami.
 I’ll go over more about the seasoning blend below, in addition to optional add-ins.
 (Soy curls are naturally gluten free, but if that’s not a concern you could also use soy sauce instead of tamari.)

 3) YOU MUST ADD ENOUGH FAT.